YashPimple/DevOps-Assesment/README.md

    EXPOSE 3000

    CMD ["rails", "server", "-b", "0.0.0.0"]

-3. Build Docker container for the Rails application and DynamoDB and push it on Docker-Hub
+3. Build Docker container for the Rails application and Postgress and push it on Docker-Hub

    ```docker build -t yashpimple22/railsapp:1.0 .```